 Title: Reimagining Identity: Postcolonial Narratives in Contemporary African Literature

 Abstract: This thesis explores the representation of identity in contemporary African literature, focusing on postcolonial narratives that reimagine cultural and national identity.
 Through a critical analysis of works by authors such as Chimamanda Ngozi Adichie, Ngũgĩ wa Thiong’o, and Tsitsi Dangarembga, the study examines themes of hybridity, diaspora, and resistance.
 The analysis reveals how these authors challenge traditional notions of identity and assert new, fluid conceptions of self and nation.
-By foregrounding marginalized voices and experiences, contemporary African literature offers a powerful commentary on the complexities of identity in a postcolonial world.
+By foregrounding marginalised voices and experiences, contemporary African literature offers a powerful commentary on the complexities of identity in a postcolonial world.
 This thesis contributes to the broader discourse on identity, culture, and resistance in postcolonial studies.

 Thesis abstract resources